 Cast Iron Skillet

-A cast-iron skillet can be used for grilling, frying, cooking veggies, breakfast, etc. Just about everything in casts iron skillet comes out super delicious and mouthwatering.
+A cast-iron skillet can be used for grilling, frying, cooking veggies, breakfast, etc. Just about everything in cast iron skillet comes out super delicious and mouthwatering.

 We keep one cast-iron pan in our van but on the downside, they are very heavy and can be difficult to clean.
 After each use, you are supposed to clean this skillet immediately to prevent rust and cover it with a slight coat of oil and salt.